Bradfield/algos/recursion/pythonds-sierpinski-triangle.md

 Another fractal that exhibits the property of self-similarity is the Sierpinski triangle.
 An example is shown in
-Figure 3 &lt;fig\_sierpinski&gt;.
+Figure 3.
 The Sierpinski triangle illustrates a three-way recursive algorithm.
 The procedure for drawing a Sierpinski triangle by hand is simple.
 Start with a single large triangle.
 Divide this large triangle into four new triangles by connecting the midpoint